 Interestingly, Minnie appears in the newspapers around the time of Albert’s burial on Jersey, fêted as a heroine.
 Walking with her mother-in-law, Prospère Alphandery, she came upon a poor French woman about to give birth in a field.
 Minnie got her medical help and gave her money.
 The child was baptised Marguerite Albertine Le Cocq in honour of Minnie, who was asked to be her godmother.

-Minnie did not long survive Albert, and died of brain fever on 8 June 1883 at Hillside in St Clement, Jersey.
+Minnie did not long survive Albert, and died of brain fever on the 8th of June 1883 at Hillside in St Clement, Jersey.
 The probate record shows that she left the significant sum of £12,081 2s 5d — over a million pounds in today’s money.
 Sadly, a few weeks later her younger brother William, also a confectioner, died at 172 New Bond Street.

 Despite this string of tragedies, the business continued.
 In 1895 Charles Eyre Pascoe wrote in London of To-Day: An Illustrated Handbook of the Season: